rngtang/SBOM/documentation/routes.md

         1. GET         /users
         Finds all users.

         2. POST        /users
         Creates a new user.

         3. GET         /users/{userId}
         Finds a specific user.

         4. GET          /users/{userId}/sboms
         Finds all sboms associated with a user with id of {userId}.

 SCRIPTS - All about sbom creation scripts

         1. GET         /scripts/linux
-        Finds and downloads a Linux script for downloading and creating an SBOM
+        Finds and downloads a Linux script for downloading and creating an SBOM.

         2. GET         /scripts/windows
         Finds and downloads a Windows script for downloading and creating an SBOM.

         3. GET         /scripts/mac
-        Finds and downloads a Mac script for downloading and creating an SBOM
+        Finds and downloads a Mac script for downloading and creating an SBOM.

-AUTHORIZATION - About user authorization
+AUTHORIZATION - All about user authentication

-        1. POST        /sessions
+        1. POST         /saml/consume
-        Creates a new session for the current user.
+        Creates a new session (cookies) for the current user.

+        2. GET          /current_user
+        Declares current user to be the user who's user id corresponds with the session id.

+        GET             /destroy
+        Deletes the session (cookie) for current user when they log out.